pdt1806/DisLife/README.md

 ### 3. Connect to the back-end

 - Go to Settings -> API Endpoint
-- Enter your API Endpoint (a valid HTTP/HTTPS URL) and API Key (the 'password' you put in the .env file)
+- Enter your API Endpoint (a valid HTTP/HTTPS URL) and your password (which you've put in the .env file)
 - A message will let you know if a connection to the back-end is established successfully or not.

 ## ℹ️ About each page of the app